 (1) constitute a crime;

-(2) give rise to disqualification proceedings under the Rules of Professional Conduct for
+(2) give rise to disqualification proceedings under the Rules of Professional Conduct for attorneys; or

 (3) constitute professional misconduct.

 Subd.
 2. Exceptions. (a) The exception provided by paragraphs (d) and (g) of subdivision 1 shall not apply to any testimony, records, or other evidence relating to the abuse or neglect of a minor in any proceeding under chapter 260 or any proceeding under section 245A.08, to revoke a day care or foster care license, arising out of the neglect or physical or sexual abuse of a minor, as defined in section 626.556, subdivision 2.

 (b) The exception provided by paragraphs (d) and (g) of subdivision 1 shall not apply to criminal proceedings arising out of the neglect or physical or sexual abuse of a minor, as defined in section 626.556, subdivision 2, if the court finds that: